meh187/comp-methods-slingshot/README.md

 4. Parabolic Orbit
 5. Hyperbolic Orbit

-The condition which determined which orbit Jupiter would follow was the initial velocity.
-For all of these orbits, we kept the initial x-position constant at x0 = 7.4052e11, which is the semi-major axis of Jupiter's known orbit.
+In this notebook, we used Jupiter as an example planet.
+The equations for initial velocity conditions extend to any two interacting objects, but in this case, we set Jupiter at its perihelion location (x0 = 7.4052e11) and gave it different initial tangential velocities to demonstrate how initial velocity affects final trajectory.
 As you can see in the animations (all of which are saved in `Orbit Animations`), changing the initial velocity drastically changes which path Jupiter takes as it orbits the sun.

-The chosen initial velocity values are not arbitrary.
-We knew that The tangential velocity of one object with respect to another determines whether the object collides with the other object, goes into orbit, or flies off into space.
-We used the following conditions to choose our initial velocity values:
+The following equations provide the initial velocity constraints which determine the final path an object will take when it starts moving tangentially to another object.

 ![Velocity Conditions](Velocity_conditions.png)